arthurbdiniz/kubernetes-cloud-setup/Google_Kubernetes_Engine/google_kubernetes_engine.md

 ## How to set the default settings for gcloud
 Before you begin, use the gcloudto set two default settings: the [project](https://support.google.com/cloud/answer/6158840) and the [computing zone](https://cloud.google.com/compute/docs/regions-zones/regions-zones#available) .

 Setting these default settings makes it easy to run commands gcloud, since it gcloudrequires you to specify the project and the computing zone you want to work with.
-You can also specify these settings or override default settings by passing operational flags, such as `--project`, `--zoneand` `--cluster, to commands gcloud.
+You can also specify these settings or override default settings by passing operational flags, such as `--project`, `--zoneand` `--cluster`, to commands gcloud.

 When you build the Kubernetes Engine features after you configure the project and the default computing zone, features are created automatically in this project and in that zone.

 > Note: the gcloudmay return an error if these settings are not set or are not specified.

 ## How to set a default project
-The project ID is the unique identifier for it.
+The [project](https://support.google.com/cloud/answer/6158840) ID is the unique identifier for it.
 When creating a project for the first time, you can use the automatically generated code or one of your own.

 To define a default project, run the following Cloud Shell command: